JohnLCaron/rlauxe/docs/cases/Boulder2024.md

 ### Boulder election notes:

 The XXX_Cast-Vote-Record.xlsx files may be a standard "export to excel" function from Dominion.
-The CvrExport_xxxxx.json files are not available on the website.
 These are read by readDominionCvrExportCsv().
+(the CvrExport_xxxxx.json files seem to be no longer available on the website)

 The XXX_Statement-of-Votes.xlsx files may be in a bespoke format specific to Boulder County.
 Each election Ive looked at is slightly different.
 These are read by readBoulderStatementOfVotes(), which uses the filename to choose the variation.